Barlow-IO/mp.txt/README.md

 #Trouble Shooting

  1. `-bash: node: command not found` nvm means "node version manager" and it's using `iojs` somehow. run `nvm use node` and you're good to go

+#Naming Conventions

+ 1. Globals should be `IN_ALL_CAPS`

+ 2. Files should be `lower-case-with-dashes.extension`

+ 3. Instance variables should be `camelCased`

+ 4. Classes should be `Capitalized`